-This course will take place online via Desire2Learn (D2L) and Zoom.
-To best succeed in the course, students are encouraged to participate in asynchronous learning tasks using the D2L learning environment and to attend regular synchronous Zoom sessions.
-Zoom sessions will take place during the scheduled class time.
-When unable to participate live due to unforeseen circumstances, inform the instructor in advance and connect with a peer to discuss missed material.
-Please come prepared with a:
+This course will take place in person and online via Desire2Learn (D2L) and Zoom.
+To best succeed in the course, students are encouraged to participate in asynchronous learning tasks using the D2L learning environment and to attend regular classes and synchronous Zoom sessions.
+Some classes will take place through Zoom during the scheduled class time.
+During online sessions please come prepared with a: